timcharper/git_osx_installer/README.md

 # FAQ

-## I have XCode installed (and consequently it's bundled git); how do I get my system to use this version instead?
+## I have XCode installed (and consequently its bundled git); how do I get my system to use this version instead?

-Xcode installs it's git to `/usr/bin/git`; recent versions of `OS X` (Yosemite and later) ship with stubs in /usr/bin, which take precedence over this git.
+Xcode installs its git to `/usr/bin/git`; recent versions of `OS X` (Yosemite and later) ship with stubs in /usr/bin, which take precedence over this git.
 To overcome, do the following: